 32-1022.
 Contents of financial statement; bond provisions

-A. The financial statement required by section 32-1021 shall be sworn to by the applicant, if he is an individual, or by a partner, director, manager or treasurer in its behalf if the applicant is a partnership, corporation or incorporated association.
+A. The financial statement required by section 32-1021 shall be sworn to by the applicant, if the applicant is an individual, or by a partner, director, manager or treasurer in its behalf if the applicant is a partnership, corporation or incorporated association.
 The information in the financial statement shall be confidential and is not a public record.

 B. The bond shall run to the people of the state and shall be executed and acknowledged by the applicant as principal and by a corporation, licensed by this state to transact fidelity and surety insurance business, as surety.
 The bond shall be continuous in form and shall remain in full force and effect at all times while holding a license.
-The bond shall be conditioned that the applicant, within thirty days from the last day of the month in which a collection is made, shall make an account of and pay to the client the proceeds collected for him by the applicant, less charges for collection in accordance with the agreement between the applicant and client, but when the amount due the client is less than five dollars, payment may be deferred for an additional thirty days.
+The bond shall be conditioned that the applicant, within thirty days after the last day of the month in which a collection is made, shall make an account of and pay to the client the proceeds collected for the client by the applicant, less charges for collection in accordance with the agreement between the applicant and client, but when the amount due the client is less than $5, payment may be deferred for an additional thirty days.

-1. Certificates of deposit or investment certificates which are payable or assigned to the state treasurer, issued by banks doing business in this state and fully insured by the federal deposit insurance corporation or any successor institution.
+1. Certificates of deposit or investment certificates that are payable or assigned to the state treasurer, issued by banks doing business in this state and fully insured by the federal deposit insurance corporation or any successor institution.

-2. Certificates of deposit, investment certificates or share accounts which are payable or assigned to the state treasurer, issued by a savings and loan association or savings bank doing business in this state and fully insured by the federal deposit insurance corporation or any successor institution.
+2. Certificates of deposit, investment certificates or share accounts that are payable or assigned to the state treasurer, issued by a savings and loan association or savings bank doing business in this state and fully insured by the federal deposit insurance corporation or any successor institution.

-3. Certificates of deposit, investment certificates or share accounts which are payable or assigned to the state treasurer, issued by a credit union doing business in this state and fully insured by the national credit union administration or any successor institution.
+3. Certificates of deposit, investment certificates or share accounts that are payable or assigned to the state treasurer, issued by a credit union doing business in this state and fully insured by the national credit union administration or any successor institution.

-E. The superintendent shall deposit the cash or alternative to cash received under this section with the state treasurer.
+E. The deputy director shall deposit the cash or alternative to cash received under this section with the state treasurer.
 The state treasurer shall hold the cash or alternatives to cash in the name of this state to guarantee the faithful performance of all legal obligations of the person required to post bond pursuant to section 32-1021, subsection B. The person is entitled to receive any accrued interest earned from the alternatives to cash.
 The state treasurer may impose a fee to reimburse the state treasurer for administrative expenses.
-The fee shall not exceed ten dollars for each cash or alternative to cash deposit and shall be paid by the applicant for a license or renewal of a license.
+The fee shall not exceed $10 for each cash or alternative to cash deposit and shall be paid by the applicant for a license or renewal of a license.
 The state treasurer may prescribe rules relating to the terms and conditions of each type of security provided by this section.

 1. The date of substitution of a bond for a cash alternative.